 If your goal is to be in nutritional ketosis in order to help with hot flashes, improve your mood or boost your memory and concentration, you may need to stick to about 20-30 grams of net carbs per day.

 Flaxseed can help relieve certain menopausal symptoms, especially hot flashes.
+Only use it in moderation though.

 Green tea is rich in catechins, which are very potent antioxidants.
 It is also the best source of a specific catechin known as epigallocatechin gallate (EGCG), which may be beneficial for cardiovascular and metabolic health.
 In addition, green tea may help in lowering insulin levels.